StanJulia/Stan.jl/README.md

 ## Updates for Julia 0.6

 Also decouple Mamba & Gadfly from testing newer Julia versions.
+For now this work will be done in branch Stan.jl.2.0.0

 ## A walk-through example